TailsFanLOL/KEYGEN/README.md

 ##Keygen

 Some shit ~~I~~ ChatGPT did as a kid.
-Uses copyrighted resources so can't give it a license.
+Uses copyrighted resources so the license only applies to html and css.